YinHK-gameDev/unity-learn/ai/UnityEngine.AIModule/Navigation and Pathfinding/README.md

 -   **Walkable** is a generic area type which specifies that the area can be walked on.
 -   **Not Walkable** is a generic area type which prevents navigation.
 It is useful for cases where you want to mark a certain object to be an obstacle, but you don't want to put a NavMesh on top of it.
 -   **Jump** is an area type that is assigned to all **auto-generated OffMesh links**.

+> You Can also define your own area type and specify the travelling cost, later used in Object tab to be selected for the Navigation Static object.

 | **Property** | **Description** |
 | --- | --- |
 | **Name** | Specify a name for the area type. |